 There is an African proverb that says “When the music changes, so does the dance”.
 The African mobile market has seen a turnaround turn from traditional calls and texts to 3G and mobile internet unexpectedly.
 This will require re-evaluating of many business models to change to suit and take advantage of this revolution.
-Android smart phones and tablets have taken the continent by storm as many African countries are snapping up low-cost, gray-market phone that are now flooded everywhere hence a majority of the continent own a smartphone.
+Android smartphones and tablets have taken the continent by storm as many African countries are snapping up the low-cost, gray-market phone that is now flooded everywhere hence a majority of the continent own a smartphone.

-The continent have seen more and more smart phones prices going down such as the an unlocked Android powered 3G smartphone, made by Chinese mobile maker Huawei which was selling for $85 on the streets of Kenya last year now goes for $50 and in Zimbabwe one can get a smartphone for only $ 24.This cancels out the belief that existing smartphone users are concentrated in the wealthier markets and urban areas.
+The continent has seen more and smarter phones prices going down such as an unlocked Android-powered 3G smartphone, made by Chinese mobile maker Huawei which was selling for $85 on the streets of Kenya last year now goes for $50 and in Zimbabwe, one can get a smartphone for only $ 24.This cancels out the belief that existing smartphone users are concentrated in the wealthier markets and urban areas.

-With all these changes going on mobile phones are revolutionizing Africa including the retail sector, more people are now able to shop online in the comfort of their home credit to the mobile commerce.
+With all these changes going on mobile phones are revolutionizing Africa including the retail sector, more people are now able to shop online in the comfort of their home credit to mobile commerce.
 This growth is due to the increased availability of the internet and a growing generation of young, internet-savvy Africans who have embraced new technology.
-Although it is still in its infancy stages it has changed the retail stores ball game for instance in South Africa most retail stores are now selling on line.
+Although it is still in its infancy stages it has changed the retail store’s ball game for instance in South Africa most retail stores are now selling online.

 Originally published on Whatech.com